udnie/dots/README.md

 **August 2020:**
 Added two new buttons.
 The save button maps the canvas items, pixitems and background to a json file written to the ./plays directory as a .play file.
 The load button reconstructs the saved canvas layout from the named .play file.

+**August 2020.09:**
+Changed delete from the shift key to the actual delete key.
+Seems it shows up as a backspace key on some installs which is why I may not have used it earlier.

 ##Videos
 * Demonstrates the save and load functions. <https://youtu.be/RPwEjgAcITk>